junichi11/netbeans-github-issues-plugin/README.md

 - Create queries
 - Edit an issue comment
 - Delete an issue comment
+- Create a new pull request
+- Change an existing issue to a pull request
 - Search issues with issue number or keywords
 - Create a new label
 - Create a new milestone